ranaumair123/Desi-Delight/readme.md

 ## Admin Panel

-1. Access the admin panel by navigating to 'http://localhost:8000/admin' in your web browser.
+1. Access the admin panel by navigating to https://desi-delight-21f933635c8b.herokuapp.com/admin.
 2. Admin Login Credentials Username: siteadmin@gmail.com Password: admin

 Once the development server is running and you have accessed the application, you can perform the following actions: